 CinemaTogether celebrates the power of watching movies together and the special role that cinemas hold in our local communities.
 They created childhood memories, gave you great dates and wrapped you in the most legendary stories.

-Now on this player Brian Lloyd from entertainment.ie interviews the cast of In The Heights; it’s followed by #HelloBigScreen – the welcome back montage currently showing in cinemas as Irish people return to a favourite past-time.
+Now on this player Dee Molumby from entertainment.ie interviews Vin Diesel and Brian Lloyd reviews Black Widow.
+This is followed by #HelloBigScreen – the welcome back montage currently in cinemas as Irish people return to a favourite past-time.
 Next a short animation outlines the safety protocols at cinemas these days.
 Finally the player showcases every response posted by visitors to this website when asked how quickly you plan to return to a cinema after reopening.

 Congrats to everyone who has won cinema tickets from #CinemaTogether since January.
 Now that cinemas in Ireland have reopened since June 7th you’ll be able to use them!